rickchung/rickchung.github.io/README.md

 The webpage is deployed to [the Github Pages](https://pages.github.com/) by GitHub Actions in a workflow [cicd-webpage.yaml](.github/workflows/cicd-webpage.yaml).
 The workflow runs when you push to or open a pull request against the main branch.
 You may also run the workflow manually as needed.

-Note, The production environment, `github-pages`, only allows the main branch to deploy.
+Note, the production environment, `github-pages`, only allows the main branch to deploy.
 To deploy the website, make sure all changes are merged into the main branch.

 ### Manage website data